Blog

 Pumpkin Cookies

-The cold season is finally deciding to settle in, and that means it’s time to break out the cider, hot cocoa, and . . . pumpkin cookies!
-Normally I make my pumpkin cookies with a box of spice cake, but I decided to venture out
+The cold season is finally deciding to settle in, and that means it’s time to break out the cider, hot cocoa, apumpkin choco chipnd . . . pumpkin cookies!
+Normally I make my pumpkin cookies with a box of spice cake, but I decided to venture out a little this time.
+Though not as simple as using a box cake, this recipe is still really easy and delicious.
+I made these cookies to deliver to some friends and they loved it!

 Polygamy: What is Family?